Discover more from The Project Management Blueprint

 The Execution Phase Steps:

-The Execution Phase of a project is when we implement the PEP to accomplish the objectives of the Baseline.
+The Execution Phase of a project is when we implement the plans developed during the Planning Phase.
 This is the day-to-day management of all the project work, including all the supporting work (e.g., systems engineering, safety engineering, etc.) and active risk management activities.
 The purpose of this step is simple: to proactively keep the project on course to deliver the deliverable on time, on budget, and within quality acceptance requirements.
 There are four primary aspects of this phase, all of which are repeated iteratively until the project work is finished and the deliverables of the project completed:

-Direct Project Work Per The Plan.
+Direct & Oversee The Project Work.
 This step is the act of prioritizing, planning, and prepping the work at it unfolds per the schedule.
 This is important because a schedule comprises relatively high-level activities.
 We need to continually review and expand those 1-2 week-long activities into specific day-to-day tasks.
 Part of this is ensuring we and our team are focused on the truly important elements of work, and not just the so-called “urgent” tasks.
 We also must ensure all the plans, logistics, and resources are lined up to the support the upcoming work.
 And finally, we need a means of managing ours and our team members’ tasks.

 Monitor & Measure the Project State.
 This step is about measuring progress against the plan.
 We do this both quantitatively (e.g., via techniques like earned value management) and qualitatively (e.g., via discussions with team members & stakeholders, and seeing the work ourselves firsthand).
 Along with this, we also monitor and assess the project risk situation, reviewing existing risks and identifying and analyzing any additional risks that may have arisen since the last time we checked.

-Control the Project Trajectory.
+Control & Change The Plan As Required.
 This step is when we take the results of the previous Monitoring step and implement all required changes to keep the project on track for success.
 These changes can occur to either the baseline or the project execution plan.
 This step is also when we implement any risk response plans, plus address any realized risks (i.e., “issues”) as they arise.

 Report & Document the Project State.
 Finally, a key aspect to successful project management is ensuring all key stakeholders are informed and appraised of the project statement, including progress to date, the current trajectory the project is on, risks and issues, and any changes that have been made or are being contemplated.
 We do this by keeping good internal records and documentation of the work, plus regularly reporting to our stakeholders.